yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-space-interoperability.markdown

 | Read JMS messages from space | {% oksign %} | {% oksign %} |
 | Read Entries/POJOs from space | {% remove %} | {% oksign %} |

+{% note %}
-{% exclamation %} As shown above, a JMS application **cannot read POJOs/Entries** from the space, unless they are part of a JMS message.
+As shown above, a JMS application **cannot read POJOs/Entries** from the space, unless they are part of a JMS message.
+{%endnote%}

 The following sections will show you how to use the `MessageConverter` to write objects to the space using the JMS API; and how to write JMS messages and read/take those messages using the space API.